 目次

-"I keep applying over-the-counter athlete's foot medicine, but it's not healing."
-"My nails have turned yellow and become thick."
-"I'm infecting my family with athlete's foot." — Athlete's foot is an infection caused by dermatophytes and will not be cured without proper treatment.
-In particular, nail fungus cannot be cured with over-the-counter medications, and prescription medication from a dermatologist is essential.
+"I keep applying over-the-counter athlete's foot medication, but it's not healing."
+"My nails have turned yellow and thickened."
+"I'm infecting my family with athlete's foot." – Athlete's foot is an infection caused by tinea fungus, and it won't be completely cured without proper treatment.
+In particular, toenail fungus cannot be cured with over-the-counter medications; prescription medication from a dermatologist is essential.

-👉 Same-day visits without an appointment are also possible.
+👉 Walk-ins are accepted on the same day without an appointment.
 Please feel free to consult us first.

 |